JamieHeather/novel-tcr-alleles/README.md

 Note that apart from selection of studies, no specific QC or additional validation has been applied to the sequences in question.
 The summary file does however contain columns of total numbers of datasets and donors each sequence was observed in.

+#### Related citation

+This resource can be cited via [this 2025 *Immunoinformatics* manuscript I wrote with some AIRR-C colleagues, "*The gremlin in the works: why T cell receptor researchers need to pay more attention to germline reference sequences*"](10.1016/j.immuno.2025.100058).